 “Look at her eyes…” Talitha whispered.
 Jessica’s irises were becoming pallid.
 The blue color was slowly fading to a sickly pale white.

 “There are no shortcuts,” Shannon exhaled through clenched teeth, wincing at the sudden strength of the gauntleted hand on her arm.
 Jessica’s fingers were growing thinner and sharper.
+She keened.
+It was a rasping howl-like sound.
+The hide bit only distorted it.

 “This is a demon contagion.
 Death with a purpose,” Shannon finished.